2018 SIMRACINGHUB F1 LEAGUE SPORTING REGULATIONS

 - Once the grid has been established in accordance with a. and b. above, grid position penalties will be applied to the drivers in question in the order the offenses were committed.

 22.1 - Prior to the race start, there will be a five-minute warm-up period where drivers are allowed to go on the track and perform system checks.

-22.2 - When the five-minute warm-up period expires, the server will then move to the race session.
+22.2 - When the five-minute warm-up period expires, the Race Director will move the server to the race session.
 A 45-second timer will begin the countdown for the cars to line-up on the grid.
-Drivers that are not able to line-up on the grid before the 45-second timer expires, will start the race from the pit lane.
+Drivers that are not able to line-up on the grid before the 45-second timer expires will start the race from the pit lane.